GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 ## 580C.
 Kefa and Park

-dfs and similar/graphs/trees, 1500,  https://codeforces.com/contest/580/problem/C
+dfs and similar, graphs, trees, 1500,  https://codeforces.com/contest/580/problem/C

 Kefa decided to celebrate his first big salary by going to the restaurant.